FreeTeeJay/PTB_Assinment_1_Task_3/README.md

 7.Environment size: The solution should be extended to work for boards/environments of different sizes.
   This can be achieved by making the virtual size of the board configurable, up to a maximum of 1,000 x 1,000.

+  To run the program you will need:
+  Docker (wiht RabbitMQ)
+  Python with pika, random, time, argparse and tkinter.